andrewchambers/bupstash/doc/man/bupstash-put.1.md

 The special marker argument `::` may be used to force the end of tag parsing, but is usually not necessary.

+Note that multiple concurrent uploads to the same repository are safe and supported.

 ## USAGE NOTES